Wenzhou: Geography

 With jurisdiction over four districts, two county-level cities and five counties, Wenzhou covers a land area of 11784 km2 and sea area of 11000 km2.
 The population of the prefectural level city is 9.12 million including 2.30 million urban residents, divided among 3 county-level cities and 4 districts.

 Most of Wenzhou's landscape is mountainous, with many mountain tops reaching altitudes in excess of 1000 m, for example in the Yandang Mountains, a coastal mountain range dominating the eastern part of prefecture.
 Another dominating landscape element is the Ou River, the largest river in Wenzhou prefecture.
 There are some coastal plains, notably around the mouth of the Ou (where the city proper of Wenzhou is located), the Nanxi River, a tributary of the Ou, and further south, around the mouth of the Feiyun River (in Rui'an, a county-level city).
 Coastal plains are used intensively for agriculture but also host much of the population and industry.

 The 339 km long coastline gives the city abundant marine resources and has many islands.
-Dongtou, one of the districts in Wenzhou, has also been called the "County of One Hundred Islands."
+Dongtou, one of the districts in Wenzhou, has also been called the "County of One Hundred Islands".
 Dongtou County was renamed as Dongtou District in September 2015 following the State Council-sanctioned administrative region adjustments.

-Wenzhou boasts wonderful landscapes with rugged mountains and tranquil waters, including three state-level scenic spots, namely the Yandang Mountains, the Nanxi River and the Baizhangji Fall-Feiyun Lake, and two national nature reserves, the Wuyanling Ridge and the Nanji Islands.
-Yandang Mountain has been named as a World Geopark, while the Nanji Islands are listed a UNESCO Marine Nature Reserve of World Biosphere Reserves.
+The Yandang Mountain has been named as a World Geopark, while the Nanji Islands are listed a UNESCO Marine Nature Reserve of World Biosphere Reserves.
 Scenic areas account for 25% of the city's land space.

 Climate

 Wenzhou derives its present name from its climate, and has a humid subtropical climate (Köppen: Cfa) with short winters and long, hot, humid summers.
 Summers are similar to the remainder of the province (albeit slightly cooler during the daytime as compared to inland areas), but winter is much milder, partly due to the southerly location and partly due to the sheltering effect of the surrounding mountains.
 The monthly 24-hour average temperature ranges from 8.7 °C in January to 28.7 °C in July and August, while the annual mean is 18.9 °C. Heavy rainfalls occur in late spring and early summer due to the plum rains of the East Asian monsoon, while typhoons are commonly a threat in the second half of summer causing considerable damage and destruction.
-With monthly percent possible sunshine ranging from 26% in March to 53% in August, the city receives 1,706 hours of bright sunshine annually.
+With monthly percent possible sunshine ranging from 27% in February to 46% in August, the city receives 1,522.5 hours of bright sunshine annually.
+Extremes since 1951 have ranged from −4.5 °C (though an unofficial record low of −5.6 °C was recorded on 17 January 1893) to 41.8 °C.